2018 Undergraduate Summer Research Fellowship

-- Required participation of the student in the Twentieth Annual Student Research and Creativity Conference
+- Required participation of the student in the Twenty-First Annual Student Research and Creativity Conference

 Proposals will be reviewed by anonymous faculty within the academic school of the faculty mentor.
 The evaluation criteria are available online and include: Project/Creative Activity Criteria (35 points), Student Criteria (35 points), and Faculty Mentor Criteria (30 points).

 Notification of fellowship recipients will be made after April 18, 2018.

 Student InformationDear Student Applicant:

 You may have noticed that this application form asks you to provide us with some

 personal information that might seem unrelated to your motivation and